-A picture is worth a 1000 words.
-So how many words is a 4-image collage worth?
+A picture is worth 1,000 words.
+So how many words is a four-image collage worth?
 Sometimes, a nice collage is the best way to share an experience quickly.
 It takes minutes to make, it’s easy to share, and rather than bombarding your friends with several photos, you can only send one that tells the whole story.

 Picisto is a feature-rich collage maker that employs an interesting business model.
 It’s not completely free to use (although all basic features are), but you can choose which features you want to unlock, and do this using “Picisto coins”.
 You get 10 of these just for signing up, which is enough to get a nice feature or two.
 Extra coins come in different packages, and you can get them from $1 for 10 coins to $8.5 for 100 coins.
 Onto collage making!

 Without paying a dime (not even your free coins), you can choose from 15 small collage layouts, 4 large collage layouts, 7 Facebook cover layouts, and 16 blank canvases for freestyle collages.
 After choosing a layout, upload photos from your computer, Facebook, or Instagram.
 You can also copy a photo from a URL, snap a photo using your webcam, or search for the right image from within Picisto’s interface.

 You can upload many photos at once, and create a depository for many collages.
 Inside a collage, you can control each photo’s zoom, position, and size if applicable.
 You can add text and shapes, change the background color, and more.

 Your collages will include watermarks and will be public.
 You will also see ads while creating them.
 You can change all this using coins, as well as unlock further layout packs.